 - The best way to reinforce your knowledge of a subject is to share it.

 - Have faith in yourself, but also have faith in faith.
-Not faith as others define it.
+Not faith as others defines it.
 Faith as you define it.
 Faith as faith defines itself in your heart.